 In this module you will carry out a substantive piece of independent research into a business issue relevant to their course of study.
 You will be expected to draw upon the knowledge you’ve acquired, and the intellectual, technical and analytical skills developed throughout this course.
 To equip you with the additional research skills required to successfully execute the research, you will be supported by a series of workshops on research methods.
 You will also be supported in this module by a series of group supervisions and will be allocated a project supervisor.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.

 How you'll learn

-The underlying focus and aim are on developing your knowledge of financial theory, financia techniques and current financial topics, o that you can think strategically and harness the growth of the financial sector, and overcome the challenges facing it.
-Throughout all teaching and learning methods, such as lectures, workshops and seminars, real life case studies are used, as well as opportunities to practically apply learnt theory.
+The underlying focus and aim are on developing your knowledge of financial theory, financial techniques and current financial topics, so that you can think strategically and harness the growth of the financial sector, and overcome the challenges facing it.
+Throughout all teaching and learning methods, such as lectures, workshops and seminars, real-life case studies are used, as well as opportunities to practically apply learnt theory.
 These sessions may be delivered through a combination of face-to-face teaching and online classes and tutorials.

 This course will be assessed using a variety of methods which will vary depending upon the module.

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

 This course is international in nature, and draws on financial topics and real-life case studies from all over the world.
 The international experience of the course team means you could have the opportunity to benefit from the experience of lecturers, who have either researched or worked in international finance2.
 With the financial services sector continuing to grow into new markets across the world, the international perspectives offered by the course team help to ensure your learning is always placed in an international context.